 First, transhumanism looks to technology as a form of secular saviour that would remove the vulnerabilities and vicissitudes of embodied life altogether.
-In contrast, Christianity affirms the goodness of embodied life alongside its challenges and pains, and looks to the Creator God to release creation from the grip of decay and death.
-In the Christian view, the body is redeemable and - in God's eyes, no less - worth redeeming.
-As Waters goes on to say:
+In contrast, Christianity affirms the goodness of embodied life alongside

 Through the Incarnation, God vindicates and redeems the creation from its futility, thereby conquering death as witnessed by the resurrection of Jesus Christ from the dead.
-It is the empty tomb that most starkly differentiates Christian eschatology from its posthuman counterpart.41
+It is the empty tomb that most starkly differentiates Christian eschatology from its posthuman counterpart.41 physical reality, Christians believe that death is primarily a spiritual and relational reality of alienation from God due to Sin.